Holly Mckay

 Investment expert’s opinion

-Lightyear is a new offer which is making a play on low-costs, high interest rates for cash, and slick digital access to trade international shares and ETFs.
-Charging nothing to buy and hold exchange traded funds will make the traditional players sweat a bit.
-Best suited to younger, more confident investors who want to build and manage a low-cost ISA, using ETFS and shares as building blocks, with somewhere to save cash via the same app.
-Currency conversion is where they take a turn so bear this in mind if you’re after US share dealing for example.
-Still new so customer service is relatively unproven, as with all newer entrants, and there are the usual questions about backing and financial strength.
+Lightyear is an app-first low-cost trading app with decent rates on cash ISAs and decent access to trade international shares and ETFs.
+Charging nothing to buy and hold Exchange Traded Funds will make the traditional players sweat a bit.
+Best suited to younger, more confident investors who want to build and manage a low-cost ISA, using ETFs and shares as building blocks, with somewhere to save cash via the same app.
+Account deposits via card are 0.60%, so this is on the expensive side.
+Still new, so customer service is relatively unproven, as with all newer entrants, and there are the usual questions about backing and financial strength.

 Image of Holly MackayImage of Holly Mackay